Artifacts

 6. Enter the URL location of the artifact version.

-7. (Optional) Enter the Job URL the URL of the workflow run that has built the artifact version.
+7. (Optional) Enter the Job URL; the URL of the workflow run that has built the artifact version.

-8. (Optional) Enter the Digest the signature of the artifact version binary (usually provided by the host repository).
+8. (Optional) Enter the Digest; the signature of the artifact version binary (usually provided by the host repository).

-The artifact version is created accordingly.
+9. Select Save.
+The artifact version is created.

 Deployment and publish history